FairwindsOps/insights-docs/docs/features/admission-controller.md

 To customize the severity or whether a Policy should block an admission request, you can use the [Policy Configuration](/features/policies) feature.

+To create more fine-grained enforcement, learn about [Policy Enforcement best practices](/first-steps/policy-enforcement).

 ## Troubleshooting
 To troubleshoot the Admission Controller, you can
 * View the logs in the admission pods